Dimasa Kingdom: State structure

 The king at Maibang was assisted in his state duties by a council of ministers (Patra and Bhandari), led by a chief called Barbhandari.
 These and other state offices were manned by people of the Dimasa group, who were not necessarily Hinduized.
 There were about 40 clans called Sengphong of the Dimasa people, each of which sent a representative to the royal assembly called Mel, a powerful institution that could elect a king.
-The representatives sat in the Mel mandap (Council Hall) according to the status of the Sengphong and which provided a counterfoil to royal powers.
+The representatives sat in the Mel mandap (Council Hall) according to the status of the Sengphong and provided a counterfoil to royal powers.

-Over time, the Sengphongs developed a hierarchical structure with five royal Sengphongs though most of the kings belonged to the Hacengha (Hasnusa) clan.
+Over time, the Sengphongs developed a hierarchical structure with five royal Sengphongs though most of the kings belonged to the Hachemsa clan.
 Some of the clans provided specialized services to the state ministers, ambassadors, storekeepers, court writers, and other bureaucrats and ultimately developed into professional groups, e.g. Songyasa (king's cooks), Nablaisa (fishermen).

 By the 17th century, the Dimasa Kachari rule extended into the plains of Cachar.
 The plains people did not participate in the courts of the Dimasa Kachari king directly.
-They were organized according to khels, and the king provided justice and collected revenue via an official called the Uzir.
+They were organised according to khels, and the king provided justice and collected revenue via an official called the Uzir.
 Though the plains people did not participate in the Dimasa Kachari royal court, the Dharmadhi guru and other Brahmins in the court cast a considerable influence, especially with the beginning of the 18th century.